Commercial Property Insurance

 Is it possible to combine my property coverage with other policies?

-Similar to a BOP, a commercial package policy (CPP) also packages property and liability coverage, but offers more flexible protection options and is generally purchased by high risk small and medium-sized businesses.
+Similar to a BOP, a commercial package policy (CPP) also bundles property and liability coverage.
+A CPP offers more flexible protection options.
+It's generally purchased by high-risk small and medium-sized businesses.

 Where can I learn more about commercial property insurance?

-If you want to learn more about this policy, you can find additional answers in our frequently asked questions about commercial property insurance.
+If you want to learn more about this policy, you can find additional information in our frequently asked questions about commercial property insurance.

 Fill out our online application and get expert advice to find the right policy.